-Content Learning Outcomes Students will be able to: 2.8.2 Long-term borrowings Long-term borrowings management Understand why businesses obtain loans to finance its business operations Accounting theories explain the accounting of long-term borrowings interest expense in relation to relevant accounting theories Accounting theories Matching theory Accounting for transactions Accounting for new loan and loan repayment (27) Reclassify portion of liability payable within the next financial year as current liability Accounting for interest expense and interest expense payable (27) Accounting for transactions distinguish between bank loan and bank overdraft calculate interest expense and interest expense payable prepare the journal entries on new loan, loan repayment, interest expense and interest payable prepare and interpret the long-term borrowings ledger account interpret the interest expense ledger accounts with adjustment for interest expense payable Presentation Presentation of long-term borrowings, interest expense and interest expense payable in the Statement of Financial Performance and Statement of Financial Position Note: (27) The financial year end for scenarios that include the taking up of long-term borrowing will always end on 31 December.
+Content Learning Outcomes Students will be able to: 2.8.2 Long-term borrowings Long-term borrowings management Understand why businesses obtain loans to finance its business operations Accounting theories Matching theory Accrual basis of accounting theory Accounting for transactions Accounting for new loan and loan repayment (27) Reclassify portion of liability payable within the next financial year as current liability Accounting for interest expense and interest expense payable (27) Accounting theories explain the accounting of long-term borrowings interest expense in relation to relevant accounting theories Accounting for transactions distinguish between bank loan and bank overdraft calculate interest expense and interest expense payable prepare the journal entries on new loan, loan repayment, interest expense and interest payable prepare and interpret the long-term borrowings ledger account interpret the interest expense ledger accounts with adjustment for interest expense payable Presentation Presentation of long-term borrowings, interest expense and interest expense payable in the Statement of Financial Performance and Statement of Financial Position Note: (27) The financial year end for scenarios that include the taking up of long-term borrowing will always end on 31 December.
 The obtaining of loans, repayment of loans and interest paid can take place at any time during the financial year.
 Loans are assumed to be repaid in equal instalments over the loan tenure.
-This syllabus does not include loans borrowed on a short-term basis Presentation ● prepare an extract of the Statement of Financial Position and Statement of Financial Performance showing the presentation of loan, interest expense payable and interest expense
+This syllabus does not include loans borrowed on a short-term basis Presentation prepare an extract of the Statement of Financial Position and Statement of Financial Performance showing the presentation of Ioan, interest expense payable and interest expense